Here are some tips to increase the odds that a high-stakes job interview goes well:

 This task is complete when the client has said everything that is on his/her mind and when you have recapitulated with a complete summary of all of the points that have been brought to your attention.
 While you may be itching to tell your side of the story and to correct any misinformation, stay calm, repress such urges, and stick with the guidance above.

 It takes great self control to do.
 Just keep asking for more and recapitulate again, until the client has no more to say and they are completely sure you have heard them accurately.
 The point here is that it will be a great deal easier for your client to hear and listen to you after they have been heard.

-These tips are from a variety of sources accumulated over a lifetime and work well to produce business writing that is easy to read and hard to misunderstand:
+The following business writing tips are collected from a variety of sources over a lifetime.
+Follow them to produce business writing that is easy to read and hard to misunderstand: